Coron Travel Itinerary (2 – 5 Days): Shipwrecks, Lagoons and Secret Beaches

 Option 4: Tour C

-Tour C is your best bet if you want to spend a relaxed day on Coron’s remote islands.
+Tour C is your best bet if you want to spend a relaxed day on Coron’s beaches.

 Check the availability for Tour C.